advanced-security/probot-security-alerts/README.md

 ## GitHub Codespaces

-When using Codespaces, the environment will use a private port and will not use [smee.io](https://smee.io) as a proxy.
-The port will need public visibility to be reachable without using a proxy service.
+When using Codespaces, the environment will use a private port (3000) for the app and [smee.io](https://smee.io) as a proxy for public visibility.
+If you do not want to use SMEE, the Codespaces port will need public visibility to be reachable.
 There is a [feature request](https://github.com/devcontainers/spec/issues/5) to add support for specifying port visibility in `devcontainer.json`.

 To configure visibility manually: